jbratcher/gulp-dev-env/README.md

 * Images are optimized and cached
 * Font Awesome icons are loaded
 * Server is started and refreshes on save
+* Complile ES6 to ES5

 ## Future Features:

-* Complile ES6 to ES5
+* Autoprefix CSS